siriusctrl/UniPublic/CS/week8.md

   3. Determine the outgoing interface

-  4. Forward the packet out that interface
+  4. Forward the packet out to that interface

 - Routing tables